-Other involved or affected departments or areas must be consulted early in the planning phase as well and throughout the design and implementation process.
+Other involved or affected departments or areas must be consulted early in the planning phase for a new major as well and throughout the design and implementation process.
 Letters of support from appropriate departments and other universities are important and should be included with the proposal.

 The Regents require detailed information for a new major and the completion of a number of forms.
 These forms should be completed and included with the proposal before it is discussed by UEPCC.

-After a new major is approved by the Regents, the Registrar, Admissions, and the Academic Advising Center will be informed of the addition by the College.
-Close communication with these three areas is essential so that these offices are aware of the request for a curricular change and of the possible implementation date.
+After a new major is approved by the Regents, the Registrar, Admissions, and the Academic Advising Center will be informed of the addition by the College via an implementation memo.
+Close communication is essential so that all UI offices are aware of the request for a curricular change and of the possible implementation date.

 New academic programs may begin enrolling students on the implementation date set by the College.
-Traditionally, this is the first day of the fall semester following Regent approval of the proposal.
+Traditionally, this is the first day of the fall semester after Regent approval of the proposal.

-The Regents review all new programs five years after implementation.
+The Regents review all new programs five years after implementation, with UEPCC reviewing new majors at the end of the third year.

 - The proposal for any new major should conform to the general design of existing CLAS majors.